-The Registrar is responsible for fielding enquiries from the public regarding formal and informal complaints relating to the practice of chiropractic in NL.
-It is the duty of the Registrar to resolve complaints within their discretion in the event that both the complainant and respondent are in agreement with this form of resolution.
+The registrar is responsible for fielding enquiries from the public regarding formal and informal complaints relating to the practice of chiropractic in NL.
+It is the duty of the registrar to resolve complaints within their discretion in the event that both the complainant and respondent are in agreement with this form of resolution.
 In the event that the registrar is unable to resolve the complaint satisfactorily at their level, the complaint may be referred to the complaints authorization committee.
-In 2016 the Registrar fielded no new complaints.
+In 2017 the Registrar fielded 2 complaints/enquiries.